perryyo/deploydjango.com/source/heroku/setup.rst

     in a bit.

-Installing Heroku Accounts - The Best Tool for Managing Multiple Herkou Accounts
+Installing heroku-accounts - The Best Tool for Managing Multiple Herkou Accounts
 ********************************************************************************

 We're all programmers here, so I'm going to assume that you probably work on